autoplot/documentation/javadoc/org/autoplot/dom/OptionsPrefsController.md

-# org.autoplot.dom.OptionsPrefsControllerlisten to an Options class and manage storage and retrieval from persistent
+# org.autoplot.dom.OptionsPrefsController

- storage.
+listen to an Options class and manage storage and retrieval from persistent storage.

-OptionsPrefsController( org.autoplot.ApplicationModel model, org.autoplot.dom.Options options )
+# OptionsPrefsController( org.autoplot.ApplicationModel model, org.autoplot.dom.Options options )
 create a new controller with preferences for the options class.

 ***